Upholstery Cleaning Tips

 upholstery-brush

 1. Start with a Vacuum.
 Vacuum the surface, cushions, the body below the cushions (where crumbs, quarters, and remote controls hide), and behind and under the furniture pieces.
-Then brush with an upholstery brush to dislodge surface dirt and dust, following the vacuum path so you don't miss any area.
-Vacuum the dislodged dirt.

 2. Get on a Couch Cleaning Roll.
 Go over the main body and cushions with a lint roller, following the path of the vacuum and brush.
 This will bring out stubborn pet hair and resistant dust.

 3. Clean with Foam.
-This step is for water-tolerant upholstery only - do not use if your upholstery is coded S or X.
+This step is for water-tolerant upholstery only - do not use it if your upholstery is coded S or X.

 How to Protect Upholstered Furniture